hyarlagadda/beautiful-jekyll/_posts/2017-01-23-why-functional-programming.md

 ### References

-*
 1. Functional programming in Java
 2. Functionally Thinking
+3. Functional programming in Swift
+4. Functional Programming in Scala